 Is there a migration tool available for Asset Accounting in Central Finance?

 You can use the legacy data transfer tools that are available in Asset Accounting in SAP S/4HANA (SAP Help: Legacy Data Transfer in Asset Accounting).
 Currently there is not any migration or transition tool specific for Asset Accounting in Central Finance available.

 Is there a migration guide available for Asset Accounting in Central Finance?

 There is a migration guide available, if you do a system conversion to SAP S/4HANA: Migration to New Asset Accounting (FI-AA (New)).
 But this migration guide is only for a system conversion and it is not applicable for Central Finance.
 Currently there is not any similar migration or transition guide specific for Asset Accounting in Central Finance available.
 A migration and cutover plan must be designed customer specific depending on the specific situation.

 What’s New in SAP S/4HANA 2020

 - Central Budgeting for Internal Orders: With Central Budgeting a remote budget check from a source system to a Central Finance system will be active during the posting process where the budget is consumed.

-You can find the roadmap on SAP Innovation Discovery or in SAP Road Map Explorer:
+You can find the roadmap and latest innovations in SAP Innovation Discovery or in SAP Road Map Explorer: